bm-github/persona-analyser/README.md

-# Reddit Personality Analyzer
+# Reddit Personality Analyser

-This repository contains two Python scripts, `persona.py` and `persona-groq.py`, which analyze a Reddit user's personality by extracting their post history and interacting with two different AI models, Claude and GROQ, respectively.
+This repository contains two Python scripts, `persona.py` and `persona-groq.py`, which analyse a Reddit user's personality by extracting their post history and interacting with two different AI models, Claude and GROQ, respectively.
 These scripts help provide insights into a user's online behavior and personality traits based on their Reddit activity.

 ## Files